hackf/hackf_guidelines/README.md

   a lead developer will merge your commits
 - Please do not merge your own PRs, even if you are a lead developer
-- if a project's lead developers are not available, or if YOU are the lead, a Hackf Admin (Doug Sartori, Jeff Szusz or Randy Topliffe) can merge your PR
+- if a project's lead developers are not available, or if YOU are the lead, a Hackf Admin (Doug Sartori, Jeff Szusz or Randy Topliffe) can review and merge your PR